Skandinaviske/Secure-Instant-Messaging-System-based-on-Steganography/README.md

 ***See the four videos step by step to know how to use this App***
 ========================================================================
-Volume button controlled password.mp4  Add friend and chat.mp4  Gesture recognition.mp4 Steganography based on LSB.mp4
+Volume button controlled password.mp4  Add friend and chat.mp4  Gesture recognition.mp4  Steganography based on LSB.mp4  in the program!
 ===========================================================================================================================================

 This program is designed by the group of Ailwyn Liang.